Categories

 If you work at a radio station that still has a local program director instead of one at the corporate programming lair (I know, sooooo old school), then you might be interested in this.
 I compiled a list of things that radio station program directors like:

 1. Good ratings.
 A good rating book means that they are great program directors and they really know their stuff.
-Bad ratings means that engineering dropped the ball (again) when the station went off the air for 30 seconds during afternoon drive.
+Bad ratings mean that engineering dropped the ball (again) when the station went off the air for 30 seconds during afternoon drive.

 2. Taking credit for anything good.
 Sort of goes with the good ratings above, but this extends out to all other aspects of a radio station, promotions, sales, news, and even engineering.